codn/adminpanel/README.md

 ## Usage

 In you application.rb

-    config.i18n.default_locale = :es
+    config.default_locale = :es

 no other language is currently supported, but pull requests are welcome.

+The create a directory called `adminpanel` under `app/controllers` this is the directory where your admin resources will go.

 Then run: